LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.2 - Objects/Methods/Method.md

 ---
-tags: js, method, object, fundamental
+tags:
+  - js
+  - method
+  - object
+  - fundamental
 ---

 In JavaScript, a **method** is simply a **function that is a property of an object**.
 It's how you define behavior for objects.